 We appreciate that this can be a really difficult position to be in for families.

-If you are concerned that this is affecting their health, please arrange an appointment with your GP or call NHS 111.
+If you are concerned that this is affecting their health, please arrange an appointment with your GP or call NHS 111 (option 2 is for support with mental health and crisis).
 Should they become very unwell, taking them to A&E may be necessary.

-The Kent SPA can be contacted if you are concerned about your child’s emotional wellbeing or safety, including if you think that they might be developing an eating disorder.
+The Kent and Medway Single Point of Access (SPA)can be contacted if you are concerned about your child’s emotional wellbeing or safety, including if you think that they might be developing/have an eating disorder.
 If your child is already open to mental health services, please discuss their eating with their worker.
+The SPA can be contacted on 0800 011 3474.
+The office is open Mon-Fri 8am-8pm.
+If you are in a crisis or require out of hours support, please call NHS 111 option 2 for Mental Health, or you can call 999 or go to A&E as appropriate.

 The National Autistic Society has information about eating difficulties experienced by autistic people.